mordori/Philosophers/README.md

 - There is one fork per philosopher, but in order to eat a philosopher needs two so they have to take turns in eating

-- None should die from starvation, if the provided parameters consider the combined time of the actions and some overhead for computing time
+- None should die from starvation, if the provided parameters consider the number of philosophers, the combined time of the actions, and some overhead for computing time

 - The philosophers are not allowed to communicate with each other